shea256/flask-app-generator/README.md

 First, make sure you have python, pip, git, the heroku toolbelt, virtualenv, and virtualenvwrapper.

-To create a Flask app with hosting on github and heroku:
+To autogenerate a Flask app with twitter bootstrap design and hosting on github and heroku:

 	python generator.py --githubuser=<githubuser> create APP_NAME